fiveseven808/HueBerry_SmartSwitch/Dev_setup.md

 sudo make install
 sudo pigpiod
 ```
-  * You may want to add this to your startup file (I used /etc/rc.local)
+ * You may want to add 'sudo pigpiod' to your startup file (I used /etc/rc.local)

-5. Run whatever the latest v00*.py is.
+* Run whatever the latest v00*.py is.
 Should work.
-6. Follow instructions on the screen to pair your hueBerry and bridge
+* Follow instructions on the screen to pair your hueBerry and bridge
-7. ???
+* ???
-8. Profit!!!
+* Profit!!!